NYT Calls On Weinstein To Release His Accusers From Nondisclosure Agreements

 “As a supporter of women, he must support their right to speak openly about these issues of gender and power,” Times spokeswoman Danielle Rhoades Ha said.

-The Times also brushed off Weinstein’s claims the paper didn’t giving him enough time to respond to the story.
+The Times also brushed off Weinstein’s claims the paper didn’t give him enough time to respond to the story.

 “We included all relevant comments from Mr. Weinstein in our story and published his entire response,” Rhoades Ha said in a statement.
 “Mr. Weinstein and his lawyer have confirmed the essential points of the story.
 They have not pointed to any errors or challenged any facts in our story.”